Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Get-AzADGroup.md

 # Get-AzADGroup

 ## SYNOPSIS
-List entities from groups or get entity from groups by key
+Lists entities from groups or get entity from groups by key

 ## SYNTAX